 Mitral valve regurgitation is present when the valve does not close completely, causing blood to leak back into the left atrium.
 Mitral valve stenosis is present when the valve does not open completely, causing a relative obstruction to blood flow.
 Both of these conditions increase the workload on the heart and are very serious conditions.
 If left untreated, they can lead to debilitating symptoms including cardiac arrhythmia, congestive heart failure, and irreversible heart damage.

 Figure 1: Carpentier’s functional classification.
-Type I, normal leaflet motion; Type II, increased leaflet motion (leaflet prolapse); Type IIIa restricted leaflet motion during diastole and systole; Type IIIb restricted leaflet motion predominantly during systole.*
+Type I, normal leaflet motion; Type II, increased leaflet motion (leaflet prolapse); Type III restricted leaflet motion*

 Figure 2: Degenerative mitral valve disease.
-A, Barlow’s disease; B, fibroelastic deficiency.*
+Top, Barlow’s disease; Bottom, fibroelastic deficiency.*

 Type I dysfunction with normal leaflet motion and pure annular dilatation is a less common form of degenerative valve disease.
 It may be associated with conditions that result in significant atrial dilatation such as long-standing atrial fibrillation, or may occur in patients with connective tissue disorders.